cogsys-tuebingen/empirically-explaining-SGD-from-a-line-search-perspective/README.md

 ## About the code:
 In directory *data_sampling* the code to measure the full-batch loss during SGD training is found.
 Edit the *configuration_sgd_data_sampling.txt* to run the code on different datasets or models.
+Possible configurations are found in the *registry* directory.

 In directory *data_sampling* the code to analyze the loss data along lines is found.
 - *analyze_metrics* creates plots of the full-batch loss along lines such as in Figure 5 and 2 of the paper.
 In addition, several metrics